emidec/emidec.github.io/_pages/about.md

 <!--For a list of recent papers on machine learning and privacy, please see (https://emilianodc.com/privacyML) https://emilianodc.com/idrama-->

 ### Recent News
+-	We have created a Slack for cybersafety researchers &ndash; see [here](https://idrama.science/cybersafety-slack) if you'd like to join
--	Paper accepted at [CSCW 2021](http://cscw.acm.org/2021): "Dissecting the Meme Magic: Understanding Indicators of Virality in Image Memes" &ndash; congrats Cici!
+-	Paper accepted at [CSCW 2021](http://cscw.acm.org/2021): "Dissecting the Meme Magic: Understanding Indicators of Virality in Image Memes" &ndash; congrats Cici and Ihab!
+-	Another paper accepted at [ICWSM 2021](https://www.icwsm.org/): "Understanding the Use of Fauxtography on Social Media" – congrats Yuping and Fati!
+-	Excited to be part of be a co-lead of [REPHRAIN](https://www.rephrain.ac.uk/), a new research center supported by a £7M UKRI investment on Protecting Citizens Online, funding cutting-edge research on privacy and online harms
 -	With Preslav Nakov, I will be co-chairing the 2nd Conference on Truth and Trust Online ([TTO 2020](http://truthandtrustonline.com/)); submit great papers and talk proposals!
 -	Paper accepted at [ICWSM 2021](https://www.icwsm.org/): "The Evolution of the Manosphere Across the Web" & ndash; congrats Manoel!
 -	Paper accepted at [ACM TWEB](https://dl.acm.org/journal/tweb): "Analyzing Genetic Testing Discourse on the Web Through the Lens of Twitter, Reddit, and 4chan" &ndash; congrats Alex!